Edmund Burke: French Revolution: 1688 versus 1789

 In November 1790, François-Louis-Thibault de Menonville, a member of the National Assembly of France, wrote to Burke, praising Reflections and requesting more "very refreshing mental food" that he could publish.
 This Burke did in April 1791 when he published A Letter to a Member of the National Assembly.
 Burke called for external forces to reverse the Revolution and included an attack on the late French philosopher Jean-Jacques Rousseau as being the subject of a personality cult that had developed in revolutionary France.
 Although Burke conceded that Rousseau sometimes showed "a considerable insight into human nature", he mostly was critical.
 Although he did not meet Rousseau on his visit to Britain in 1766–1767, Burke was a friend of David Hume, with whom Rousseau had stayed.
 Burke said Rousseau "entertained no principle either to influence of his heart, or to guide his understanding—but vanity"—which he "was possessed to a degree little short of madness".
 He also cited Rousseau's Confessions as evidence that Rousseau had a life of "obscure and vulgar vices" that was not "chequered, or spotted here and there, with virtues, or even distinguished by a single good action".
 Burke contrasted Rousseau's theory of universal benevolence and his having sent his children to a foundling hospital, stating that he was "a lover of his kind, but a hater of his kindred".

-These events and the disagreements that arose from them within the Whig Party led to its break-up and to the rupture of Burke's friendship with Fox.
-In debate in Parliament on Britain's relations with Russia, Fox praised the principles of the Revolution, although Burke was not able to reply at this time as he was "overpowered by continued cries of question from his own side of the House".
+These events and the disagreements that arose from them within the Whigs led to its break-up and to the rupture of Burke's friendship with Fox.
+In a debate in Parliament on Britain's relations with Russia, Fox praised the principles of the Revolution, although Burke was not able to reply at this time as he was "overpowered by continued cries of question from his own side of the House".
 When Parliament was debating the Quebec Bill for a constitution for Canada, Fox praised the Revolution and criticised some of Burke's arguments such as hereditary power.
 On 6 May 1791, Burke used the opportunity to answer Fox during another debate in Parliament on the Quebec Bill and condemn the new French Constitution and "the horrible consequences flowing from the French idea of the Rights of Man".
 Burke asserted that those ideas were the antithesis of both the British and the American constitutions.
 Burke was interrupted and Fox intervened, saying that Burke should be allowed to carry on with his speech.
 However, a vote of censure was moved against Burke for noticing the affairs of France which was moved by Lord Sheffield and seconded by Fox.
 Pitt made a speech praising Burke and Fox made a speech—both rebuking and complimenting Burke.
 He questioned the sincerity of Burke, who seemed to have forgotten the lessons he had learned from him, quoting from Burke's own speeches of fourteen and fifteen years before.
 Burke's response was as follows: